Hypoelliptic entropy dissipation for stochastic differential equations: Abstract

 \section{Abstract}

-We study the Lyapunov convergence analysis for degenerate and non-reversible stochastic differential equations (SDEs).
-We apply the Lyapunov method to the Fokker-Planck equation, in which the Lyapunov functional is chosen as a weighted relative Fisher information functional.
-We derive a structure condition and formulate the Lypapunov constant explicitly.
-Given the positive Lypapunov constant, we prove the exponential convergence result for the probability density function towards its invariant distribution in the $L_1$ norm.
+We study the convergence analysis for {general} degenerate and non-reversible stochastic differential equations (SDEs).
+We apply the Lyapunov method to {analyze} the Fokker-Planck equation, in which the Lyapunov functional is chosen as a weighted relative Fisher information functional.
+We derive a structure condition and formulate the Lyapunov constant explicitly.
+We prove the exponential convergence result for the probability density function towards its invariant distribution in the $L_1$ {distance}.
 Two examples are presented: underdamped Langevin dynamics with variable diffusion matrices and three oscillator chain models with nearest-neighbor couplings.